BawdyAnarchist/quBSD/Future_Development.md

 qme-firefox needs fixed (personal note)

+/usr/local/share/quBSD
+	- Needs updated in general after you're done
+	- Needs to document that the rootjails must stay lowered schg
+	- Update the guides regarding #defaults in jailmap.

 ### TROUBLE NOTES (uncertain, things to monitor)

 It seems like exec.created might not *always* be updated pf.conf with the new epair.